ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 A> [RFC Editor: The above I-D reference should be replaced with the correct RFC number upon publication.]

-In the case of an insecure delegation, the parent will normally not be scanning the child zone for CDS/CDNSKEY records.
-The child operator can use this protocol to notify the parent to begin such a scan.
+In the case of an insecure delegation, the Registrar will normally not be scanning the child zone for CDS/CDNSKEY records.
+The child operator can use this protocol to notify the Registrar to begin such a scan.

-Once the parent sees these records it SHOULD start acceptance processing.
+Once the Registrar sees these records it SHOULD start acceptance processing.

 ## Maintaining the Chain of Trust

-One the secure chain of trust is established, the parent SHOULD regularly check the child zone for CDS/CDNSKEY record changes.
-The parent SHOULD also accept signals via this protocol to immediately check the child zone for CDS/CDNSKEY records.
+One the secure chain of trust is established, the Registrar SHOULD regularly check the child zone for CDS/CDNSKEY record changes.
+The Registrar SHOULD also accept signals via this protocol to immediately check the child zone for CDS/CDNSKEY records.

 Server implementations of this protocol MAY include rate limiting to protect their systems and the systems of child operators from abuse.

-Each parent operator is responsible for developing, implementing, and communicating their DNSSEC maintenance policies.
+Each parent operator and Registrar is responsible for developing, implementing, and communicating their DNSSEC maintenance policies.

 ## Other Delegation Maintenance